What’s Your Career Path?

-Is careertyping going to predict your future with 100% certainty?
-No, and you shouldn’t trust any assessment that makes you think this is possible!
 The information careertyping provides is scientifically reliable and valid to make easy career choices and help you develop your career.

 What you need to remember is that personality is never absolute, and everyone has their own story and values to overlay on their careertyping results.
 Therefore, for the most accurate understanding of your results, you must use your judgment to understand why and how your career matches may resonate with you.

 Doing Your Research Before You Start?